 The Cabinet reviewed the COVID-19 pandemic's latest statistics and indexes, in light of the Kingdom of Saudi Arabia's passing important stages in facing the pandemic and limiting its effects on all aspects of life.
 This includes working to increase community immunity, by continuing to administer vaccines and accelerating the pace of vaccination in all regions, which resulted in a remarkable improvement in a number of economic sectors, and raising the operational capacity of the Grand Holy Mosque in Makkah, and the return to receiving tourists from abroad.

 The Cabinet was briefed on a number of issues on its agenda, and issued the following decisions:

-Fourth: The Cabinet authorized the Minister of Industry and Mineral Resources, Chairman of the Board of Directors of the Saudi Export-Import Bank, - or his deputy - to discuss and sign with the UK side a draft memorandum of understanding for cooperation in the Field of export credit between the Government of the Kingdom of Saudi Arabia and the Government of the United Kingdom of Great Britain and Northern Ireland.
+Fourth: The Cabinet authorized the Chairman of the Board of Directors of the Saudi Space Commission - or his deputy - to discuss and sign with the British side a draft of memorandum of understanding for cooperation in the field of peaceful use of outer space between the Saudi Space Commission of the Kingdom of Saudi Arabia and the Space Agency of the United Kingdom.

-Ninth: The Cabinet approved a number of promotions at the 14th and 15th ranks.
+Thirteenth: The Cabinet approved a number of promotions at (14) Rank.

 The Cabinet was also briefed on a number of issues on its agenda and took relevant recommendations.